petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 scientific discovery,
 but the cost of single button reproducibility is still too high for most researchers.
-Many simply don't have the time or motivation to become de facto software engineers.
+Many simply don't have the time or desire to become de facto software engineers, and that's okay.
+In addition to providing training and support, we need to meet them in the middle with a less software-oriented, more research-oriented and user friendly set of tools and infrastructure.

 Calkit is a start---perhaps best called an "MVP" or prototype at the moment---at a simpler back end and the cloud system